 The European adder is the only venomous snake native to the UK.
 Adults are up to two feet long and have a black or brown zigzag pattern along their back and a V-shaped marking on the back of their head.
-They’re most commonly found on dry sandy heaths, sand dunes, rocky hillsides, moorland and woodland edges, particularly in the south and south-east of England.
-They tend to inject around 1ml of venom into their victim when they bite.
+They can be found throughout mainland Britain, most commonly on dry sandy heaths, sand dunes, rocky hillsides, moorland and woodland edges.
+Unfortunately, dogs are particularly at risk of adder bites due to their curious nature.

-Urgent treatment may be needed if your dog has been bitten by an adder so please contact your vet as soon as possible for advice or, out of hours, your nearest Vets Now pet emergency clinic or Vets Now 24/7 hospital.
+Urgent treatment may be needed if your dog has been bitten by an adder, so contact your vet as soon as possible for advice or, out of hours, your nearest Vets Now pet emergency clinic or Vets Now 24/7 hospital.

 How common are adder bites in dogs?

-What should I do if my dog is bitten by an adder?
+How can I prevent my dog from getting bitten by an adder?

 The best way to prevent adder bites on dogs is to be aware of adder hotspots in your area.
 Keep to paths when walking in these areas and consider keeping your dog on a leash so they don’t disturb any adders in the undergrowth.
 If you do come across an adder it’s best to remain still and let it pass safely.